 The city is now working to create a preservation program that works in the local context of residents, businesses and other community stakeholders with an interest in preserving Commerce City’s past.
 Community feedback will be an important part of creating the city’s program.
 This process will likely involve creating new regulations with a historic preservation ordinance in the city’s code and could lead to the creation of a historic preservation board to help advise city council on its implementation.

 Join the conversation

-Join us for a public meeting outlining the city’s approach to the program, how it can benefit homeowners, businesses, and the community at large, and to share your thoughts on historic preservation in Commerce City.
-The meeting will include an informational presentation, and attendees can participate through discussion, written input, and additional interactive opportunities.
+A public meeting was held on Wednesday, Aug.
+21 to outline the city’s approach to the program, how it can benefit homeowners, businesses, and the community at large, and to get public comments on historic preservation in Commerce City.
+Discussions will now be held with the planning commission and city council to get their initial feedback as well.